darlingcat8023/IELTS-Note/Speaking/Part2/Trip to Europe.md

 4. What you would do there
 5. Who you would go with
 6. And explain why you would like to visit the place

+## Event- Q13: Describe an exciting adventure you would like to take in the future

+You should say:

+1. What the adventure is
+2. Where you would go
+3. Who you would be with
+4. And explain why you would like to take the adventure

 ### Example